Joycelynhicks/Joycelynhicks.github.io/readme.md

+# Joycelyn Hicks

-# Crust Website
+# Overview/Description

 Crust is a sample website for a resturant.
-This website provides users with an informational site to view company inforation such as location, hours of operation, menu, and prices.
+This website provides customers with an informational site to view company information such as location, hours of operation, menu, and prices.

+# Functionality

+- With this website customers are able to make reservations directly on the site.

 # Technologies